napicella/simulators/README.md

 # Simulators
-The simulator repository contains resources to build simple simulations with golang.
+The simulators repository contains resources to build simple simulations with golang.
 The idea for this repository was inspired by the [mbrooker/simulator_example](https://github.com/mbrooker/simulator_example)

 The repo consist of: